bia3334/interview_AI/README.md

 - On Windows: No special permissions needed
 - On Linux: May require `xhost` access depending on your distribution

-### OpenAI API Errors
+### AI API Errors
+- Check that you've entered valid API keys in the settings
-- Check your internet connection
+- Ensure your internet connection is working
-- Ensure your OpenAI account has available credits
+- For OpenAI: Verify your account has available credits
+- For Gemini: Make sure your API key has the necessary permissions

 ### Window Not Invisible in Screen Sharing
 - Some newer versions of screen sharing software may detect the window